Royal Households of the United Kingdom: Anglo-Saxon period (871–1066)

+King Eadred also bequeathed thirty mancuses to each steward stigweard.
+It is possible that stewards were responsible for administering royal estates There were also marshals (horsethegns) in charge of the royal stables and household travel.

+These officials were men of high status, not menial servants.
+Osburh, daughter of Oslac the butler, married King Æthelwulf and was the mother of King Alfred.
+Historian Ann Williams writes of Oslac, "Obviously his duties did not include personally cleaning the family silver or decanting the port, though he presumably oversaw those who did perform analogous tasks."

+Service in the royal household could lead to higher office.
+King Eadwig's dish-thegn Ælfheah became the ealdorman of central Wessex.
+Likewise, Æthelred the Unready's dish-thegn Æthelmær the Stout became ealdorman of the western shires.

+The Merovingian and Carolingian royal households had similar offices, and there is evidence that it influenced its English counterpart.
+However, there was no English equivalent to the powerful office of major domus (Latin for "mayor of the palace"), and English kings maintained ultimate authority over their households.

-The household included several priests, who also probably had noble backgrounds, and service in the royal chapel could be a stepping stone towards becoming a bishop.
-Priests in the household not only performed religious duties but also acted as royal secretaries: writing letters, charters, and other official documents.
-By the reign of Edward the Confessor, the chapel's writing office had custody of the great seal, used to authenticate writs; during his reign the office of chancellor first makes an appearance within the English court.
+The household included royal chaplains.
+These priests performed religious duties in addition to composing charters, writs, and other documents.
+Service in the royal chapel could be a stepping stone towards becoming a bishop.
+By the reign of Edward the Confessor, the chapel's writing office had custody of the great seal used to authenticate writs.

+Cnut the Great introduced officers known as stallers, who were close to the king and very wealthy.
+There could be as many as eight stallers at once, and they probably supervised the housecarls (royal bodyguards).

-Even though it travelled constantly with the king as an itinerant court, the royal household was the centre of the Anglo-Saxon government.
+Even though it traveled constantly with the king as an itinerant court, the royal household was the center of the Anglo-Saxon government.
 Initially, household officers performed domestic tasks (such as overseeing food, clothing, royal stables, or travel).
-As the king's administrative and judicial responsibilities expanded, public duties were delegated to the household officers, making them state officers as well.
+As the king's administrative and judicial responsibilities expanded, public duties were delegated to household officers, making them state officers as well.

-On the continent of Europe, the Merovingian and Carolingian royal households had similar offices, and there is evidence that these influenced their English counterpart.
-However, there was no English equivalent to the powerful office of major domus (Latin for 'mayor of the palace'), and English kings maintained ultimate authority over their households.

 Anglo-Norman period (1066–1154)

-After the Norman conquest the ducal household of Normandy (with seneschal, cup-bearer, chamberlain and constable) appears to have been replicated in England and merged into the English court.
+After the Norman Conquest the ducal household of Normandy (with seneschal, cup-bearer, chamberlain and constable) appears to have been replicated in England and merged into the English court.
 The Anglo-Norman French term 'seneschal' came to be translated as 'steward' in English.